cuito/CollinsonProject/README.md

 Potential improvements and extensions:

-- Add caching layer for weather data to reduce API calls
+- Add caching layer for weather data to reduce API calls, skipped for now as app is not intended for production.
-- Implement user authentication and saved locations
+- Implement user authentication and saved locations, skipped for now as app is not intended for production.
-- Add more activities to the ranking system
-- Enhanced error handling and retry logic
+- Enhanced error handling and retry logic, skipped to save time.
-- Unit and integration tests
+- Unit and integration tests, skipped to save time.
-- Docker containerization for easy deployment
+- Docker containerization for easy deployment, skipped as it was not specified as a requirement.
-- CI/CD pipeline setup